softwerkskammer/Agora/INSTALL.md

 * If your installation is fresh or you changed anything:
    * Run `npm test` (this creates the CSS files and other static contents and performs eslint checking)

-Now you can decide which app you want to start:
+Now you can start Softwerkskammer:

-* Start softwerkskammer
     * `node start-softwerkskammer` - will start the server
     * Now go to your local machine, open a browser and use `http://localhost:17124`